 “Characters that can be displayed on a videotext terminal when it is in graphics mode.” — Dictionary of Computing, 5th Edition, Bloomsbury, 2004

-Term sometimes used to describe “capital letters in the middle of a graphic display”, more specifically the letters and limited symbols that can be added in teletext’s graphics mode.
+Term sometimes used to describe capital letters in the middle of a graphic display.
+More technically speaking, that’s the letters and limited symbols that can be added in teletext’s graphics mode.

 The above image utilises ‘blast through alphanumerics’.
 Note the absence of blank character cells before ‘keeps’ and after ‘it’ – this denotes graphics mode text, AKA blast through alpha.

 Teletext service operated by the BBC from 1974 to 2012.

 Also known as a ‘spacing attribute’.
 A marker occupying one cell on the teletext ‘grid’, changing that row’s attributes from that point.
 For example, one control code may be placed to change from yellow graphics to cyan text.

 Some control code functions, such as Flash/Steady can be deactivated with another code later in the row.
 Ordinarily, control codes output a blank (black) space where placed, unless held graphics are used.

 1. Mode supported by some televisions that will increase the height of teletext rows on your television.
 Pressing the DOUBLE HEIGHT button on your remote will ‘zoom in’ on the top half of the teletext screen, while pressing it again will do the same for the bottom half.